-Johnathon Schmuck was born and raised in Northern California.
+Johnathon Turner was born and raised in Northern California.
 He attended university at UC Santa Cruz and earned his Bachelor's degree in Earth Science.
 He later took three years of courses in glass at San Jose State with Mary White.
 This led to an apprenticeship and work in Santa Fe New Mexico with Flo Perkins.
 During this time he worked with Charles Miner, Peet Robinson, and Mark Stephenson.
-After three and a half years he became a teaching assistant for a glassblowing course at Haystack Mountain School of Crafts in Maine in 1994.
-For graduate school he attended the the School for American Crafts, RIT, the Rochester Institute of Technology.
-He was elected the student representative of the Directors of the Glass Art Society.
-After being awarded his MFA Mr. Schmuck won a Fulbright Scholarship to attend the Canberra School of Art in Australia for post graduate study.
-During this time Mr. Schmuck attended the opening of the Venezia Aperto Vetro show in Venice, Italy in 1998 of which Canberra School of Art was the only school invited to show work.
-He also became a member of a team for Klaus Moje, turning Klaus Moje's fused flat panels into blown cylinders in a revolutionary glassmaking process known as the Roll Up.
+After gaining support to apply, he attended graduate school at the School for American Crafts, at RIT, the Rochester Institute of Technology.
+He was elected the student representative of the Directors of the Glass Art Society there.
+After being awarded his MFA in 1997, Mr. Turner won a Fulbright Scholarship to attend the Canberra School of Art in Australia for post graduate study.
+During this time in Australia, Mr. Turner attended the opening of the Venezia Aperto Vetro show in Venice, Italy in 1998 of which Canberra School of Art was the only school to be invited.
+He became a member of a team for Klaus Moje, and learned how to help turn Klaus Moje's fused glass flat panels into blown glass cylinders in a revolutionary glassmaking process known as the Roll Up.

-In August of 1999, this lead to Mr. Schmuck's first solo show at the Beaver Galleries in Australia entitled "Unconformities" which dealt with the expression in glass of the meeting and juxtaposition of two different types of rock strata within the context of a vessel.
+In August of 1999, Mr. Turner's solo show at the Beaver Galleries in Australia was entitled "Unconformities" which dealt with the expression in glass of the meeting and juxtaposition of two different types of rock strata within the context of a vessel via this Roll Up process.
 After a three month residency at Gloria Hot Glass in Auckland New Zealand with Ruth Allen and a world traveling expedition, he returned to California in 2000.
 He eventually settled his operation in Santa Cruz in 2002.
-Here he began his glass skateboard decks with text engrained.
-Mr. Schmuck has published a book about the process of grinding glass, The Joy of Coldworking published by Warm Press.
+Here he began his glass skateboard decks with text and an engraved finsih.
+Mr. Turner has also published a book about the process of grinding glass, The Joy of Coldworking, published by Four Corners International Press.

 The Roll Up - A Statement About the Process